Paul Le Roux: Expansion into illegal business

 In 2007, Le Roux relocated his family to Manila, into a house in the upscale gated community of Dasmariñas, and oversaw his business from there.

 Realizing the commercial success of his online pharmacy business, a legal gray area at the time, Le Roux decided to diversify and expand into illegal activities around 2007.
 These included logging, precious metals mining, gold smuggling, land deals, drug shipments, arms trafficking and money laundering.
 He operated in a number of places, including Manila, Hong Kong, Colombia, Africa and Brazil.
 Numerous Israelis were recruited through RX Limited during that time, invited to the Philippines and assigned to operations outside RX Limited.
 These included a logging business in the Democratic Republic of the Congo, procuring gold directly from African mines or guarding houses owned by Le Roux in Hong Kong.
 Many of Le Roux's organizations were staffed with former soldiers.

 Hong Kong was the financial hub of Le Roux's organization.
 Proceeds from Le Roux's various operations would be invested in gold bars, diamonds and silver grain and stored in Hong Kong in one of several houses and apartments which Le Roux owned for that purpose.
 A number of Israelis, many of them former elite soldiers, had been recruited to guard them.
 Ultimately, the goods would be transferred to Le Roux's base in Manila by boat or private plane.
-Payments to RX Limited's call centers and suppliers would be wired from Hong Kong.
+Payments to RX Limited's call centres and suppliers would be wired from Hong Kong.
 Several of the shell companies registered by or on behalf of Le Roux were based in Hong Kong.